 The first part requires the believer to testify that no deity is worthy of worship, veneration, or complete devotion, other than Allah.
-A Muslim acknowledges that Allah has the exclusive right to be worshipped, venerated, loved, inwardly and outwardly, by one’s heart, tongue, and limbs.
+A Muslim acknowledges that Allah has the exclusive right to be worshipped, venerated, loved, inwardly and outwardly, by one's heart, tongue, and limbs.
 A Muslim accepts Allah as the only God, Master, Lord, and Ruler.
-Allah is not forging God, as Allah is the Arabic name for God.
-Islam states that God does not have any partners or associates in worship.
+Allah is not a foreign God, as Allah is the Arabic name for God.
+Islam states that God has none partners or associates in worship.
 No other deity, being, or idol is worthy of worship.
 The act of worshipping any other besides Allah is the biggest sin in Islam; standing as the only sin that is not forgiven if a person dies in that state without repenting.

 Regretfully, many have regarded certain historical figures as their gods and deities, who are wrongfully worshipped and venerated; whether they are idols, superstitions, saints, ideologies, ways of life, or any authority figures who claim to be divine or semi-divine--even though they themselves are creations and have no power to bring any benefit or harm to anyone.

 "But they have taken besides Him gods which create nothing, while they are created, and possess not for themselves any harm or benefit and possess not [power to cause] death or life or resurrection" (Quran 25:3)

 The belief in worshipping the One God is considered the central Message of all of God's Prophets and Messengers, who were sent to humanity to deliver His Message.
 This was the Message of Prophet Adam, Prophet Noah, Prophet Abraham, Prophet Moses, Prophet Jesus, and Prophet Muhamad; peace be upon them all.

 "And We certainly sent into every nation a messenger, [saying], ‘Worship Allah and avoid false deities..."
 (Quran 16:36)